The Premier League

 Over the years, 47 clubs have played in the Premier League, with Arsenal, Chelsea, Everton, Liverpool, Manchester United, and Spurs participating in every campaign to date.
 AFC Bournemouth is the latest team to play in the competition having been promoted to the top flight in 2015.

-Whether you are rooting for The Blues, The Reds, or the Red Devils, have a soft spot for the Geordies or are gunning for The Gunners, our Premier League packages will take you straight to the action in the 2017 / 2018 season.
-Enquire today about English Premier League tickets.
+Whether you are rooting for The Blues, The Reds, or the Red Devils, have a soft spot for the Geordies or are gunning for The Gunners, our Premier League packages will take you straight to the action in the 2018/2019 season.

 Want more?
 Read our travel guide to the Premier League.